shaoweilin/shaoweilin.github.io/_posts/2021-03-22-relative-inference-with-mutable-processes.md

 ---
 layout: post
-title: Relative inference for latent processes
+title: Relative inference with mutable processes
 ---

 We introduce a information-theoretic objective, which is a form of relative information between a discriminative model and a generative model, for learning processes with latent variables.
 This technique is known as [relative inference](https://shaoweilin.github.io/machine-learning-with-relative-information/#why-do-we-need-a-better-name-for-variational-inference) (also called approximate inference, variational inference or variational Bayes).